An American Tail: Design

 In designing the look of the film and its characters, Bluth worked with Amblin Entertainment and the Sears marketing department (Sears had a major marketing push on the main character).
-He decided to make a stylistic shift from the more angular "modern style" of animation of the time to a style similar to Disney animation from the 1940s, where the characters have a more soft and cuddly feel.
+He decided to make a stylistic shift from the more angular "modern style" of animation of the time to a style similar to Disney animation from the 1940s, where the characters have a softer and cuddlier feel.
 This proved successful, and at release many critics praised the "old fashioned style" of the film's look and feel.
 This was during a period when the market for nostalgia was particularly strong among baby boomers, who at this time were seeking products for their young children, and only three years before the beginning of the Disney Renaissance for the studio Bluth once worked for.

 Animation

 Bluth preferred to storyboard an entire picture, but it soon proved to be an enormous task.
 Larry Leker was brought in to assist, turning Bluth's rough sketches into final storyboard panels.
 Bluth commented that he would then "send them over to [Spielberg].
 Often I brought them over myself, so that I could explain them.
 Steven would get very excited by what he saw, and we'd edit the boards right there...adding more drawings, or trimming some back".
-A large crew of animators was pulled together from around the world, utilizing cel painters in Ireland.
+A large crew of animators was pulled together from around the world, using cel painters in Ireland.
 Discussion arose about moving the entire production to Ireland, but Spielberg balked at the idea of a story called An American Tail being produced overseas.

 At this time, Bluth and his crew discovered that using a video printer greatly increased their productivity.
 They could videotape an action, then print out small black and white thermal images from the tape for reference for both human and animal characters, a shorthand method similar to the rotoscoping technique (called in fact xerography) used since the earliest days of animation, in which sequences are shot in live action and traced onto animation cels.
 They also utilized the process of building models and photographing them, particularly the ship at sea, and the "Giant Mouse of Minsk", a technique also used in many Disney films.